Katistic/AvatarStuff/README.md

 I'm sorry, most of the code I got was from Hash, who was found to have plagerised, which means in turn I have also.

-Thank you plague for his amazing work.
+Thank you plague for her amazing work.
 Make sure to join her discord [here](http://discord.me/Poppy) (Mostly his UI stuff)

 Thank you Yaekith for your work as well.